sonaaarwmas/SecureBank/sb-frontend/README.md

 The new frontend will include a login/signup flow, a dashboard with account overview and recent transactions, a transaction history view, and potentially additional features like a product store and search functionality.

+### Frontend Architecture and Authentication Handling

+#### Overview
+The frontend architecture of this project is built using React with Next.js, TypeScript, and Tailwind CSS.
+It leverages the existing backend built in C# and .NET.
+It has deliberate security vulnerabilities in line with the aim of the SecureBank project.
+The authentication mechanism is centralised using a context provider (`AuthContext.tsx`) to manage user authentication state across components.
+This approach ensures that authentication state is consistent and accessible throughout the application.

+#### Authentication Context (`context/AuthContext.tsx`)
+The `AuthContext` is created using React's `createContext` and is provided to the application via the `AuthProvider` component.
+This context manages the following states:
+- `isAuthenticated`: A boolean indicating whether the user is authenticated.
+- `username`: The username of the authenticated user.
+- `cash`: The available funds of the user, fetched from the existing backend API.
+- `loading`: A boolean indicating whether the authentication state is being loaded.

+The `AuthProvider` component also handles:
+- **Authentication State Refresh**: It checks for an authentication cookie or local storage item to determine if the user is authenticated.
+- **Logout**: It clears the authentication state and removes the authentication cookie and local storage items.
+- **Fetching Cash Amount**: It fetches the user's available funds from the backend when the username changes.

+#### Login Component (`login.tsx`)
+The `LoginForm` component handles user login by sending a POST request to the backend's `/api/Auth/Login` endpoint with the user's credentials.
+Upon successful login, it stores the authentication token in local storage and updates the authentication state in the `AuthContext`.

+#### Transactions Component (`transactions.tsx`)
+The `Transactions` component fetches and displays the user's transactions.
+It uses the `useAuth` hook to access the authentication state and redirects the user to the login page if they are not authenticated.
+The component sends a GET request to the backend's `/api/Transaction/GetTransactions` endpoint to fetch the transactions.

+#### Navbar Component (`navbar.tsx`)
+The `NavBar` component displays navigation links based on the authentication state.
+It uses the `useAuth` hook to access the authentication state and displays the user's username and available funds if they are authenticated.
+The component also provides a logout button that calls the `logout` function from the `AuthContext`.

+#### Authentication Handling and Potential Security Issues
+1. **Client-Side Authentication State**: The authentication state is managed on the client side, which can be vulnerable to manipulation.
+However, the backend should still validate the authentication token for each protected API request.
+2. **Local Storage for Tokens**: Storing authentication tokens in local storage can make them vulnerable to cross-site scripting (XSS) attacks.
+3. **Password Handling**: The login component directly sends the user's password in a POST request.
+Making it vulnerable.

+#### Backend Communication
+The frontend communicates with the backend running on `localhost:1337` using fetch API requests.
+The backend endpoints are used for authentication, fetching user data, and managing transactions.
+The frontend includes credentials (cookies) in the requests to maintain session state.

+### Conclusion
+The frontend architecture leverages React's context API to manage authentication state centrally, ensuring consistency and accessibility across components.
+The authentication mechanism relies on client-side state management and local storage for tokens, which introduces potential security risks.
+The frontend communicates with the backend using RESTful API endpoints, ensuring that the backend validates authentication tokens for protected resources.

+## Future Suggestions

 ## Application

 ### Existing Architecture